• Skip to main content

 Candied Orange Slices Recipe

-Step 2: Slice the oranges into rounds.
+Step 2: Slice the oranges.
 Make sure to remove any seeds, as they can make the candied fruit slices bitter.

 Sliced oranges

-Step 3: Blanch the slices by dunking them into boiling water for about 60 seconds to get rid of their bitterness.
+Step 3: Blanch the slices by dunking them in boiling water for about 60 seconds to get rid of their bitterness.

 Step 4: Shock the orange slices by dipping them into a waiting ice bath (a bowl of water and ice sitting right next to your stove).